streamlink/streamlink/docs/plugin_matrix.rst

-metube                  metube.id            Yes   Yes mitele                  mitele.es            Yes   No    Streams may be geo-restricted to Spain. mjunoon                 mjunoon.tv           Yes   Yes n13tv                   13tv.co.il           Yes   Yes   Streams may be geo-restricted to Israel. nbc                     nbc.com              No    Yes   Streams are geo-restricted to USA.
+metube                  metube.id            Yes   Yes mitele                  mitele.es            Yes   No    Streams may be geo-restricted to Spain. mjunoon                 mjunoon.tv           Yes   Yes mrtmk                   play.mrt.com.mk      Yes   Yes   Streams may be geo-restricted to North Macedonia. n13tv                   13tv.co.il           Yes   Yes   Streams may be geo-restricted to Israel. nbc                     nbc.com              No    Yes   Streams are geo-restricted to USA.
 Authentication is not supported. nbcnews                 nbcnews.com          Yes   No